SEU-VIPGroup/FG-BMK/README.md

 ## 🔔 News

 - 🔥 (***new***) An extended version of our paper is now on [arXiv](https://arxiv.org/abs/2606.19053).
-- ✨ Major benchmark update — we added a new dataset, **[MTARSI](https://huggingface.co/datasets/amistele/MTARSI-fixed)**, and expanded the suite with additional experimental validation and analysis.
+- ✨ Major benchmark update — we added new dataset and expanded the suite with additional experimental validation and analysis.
 - 🎉 Our paper has been **accepted to ICLR 2026**!
 The ICLR version is available on [arXiv](https://arxiv.org/abs/2504.14988).
 - 🚀 We released our **FG-BMK** benchmark!